arnfla/cv/projects.md

 `Spring 2020`
 __Marin IT AS__

-__Project:__ Created as a response to everyone suddenly on home office, and included installing and configuring more physical machines, upgrading the Citrix ADC (Netscaler), routing in the main firewall and onboarding a lot of new users.
+__Project:__ Created as a response to everyone suddenly on home office, and included installing and configuring more physical machines, upgrading the Citrix ADC (Netscaler), routing in the main firewall and onboarding new users.
 My responsibilities was assiting with configuring the netscaler correctly and monitoring it afterwards.
 We also had to make a few changes as to how the environment was accessed, meaning spreading users out on multiple gateways both on-premise and in the cloud.

 __Result:__ Project is still ongoing, but closed from the network side.
-The changes was made early on and adopted to fit the design, we now reap the benefits of having one workspace.
+The changes was made early on and adopted to fit the design.

 __Role:__ Network technician